tonymorris/fp-projects/README.md

 ### Implement propagators for concurrent programming (see talks by Edward Kmett)

 The properties of joined semi-lattices can be exploited for concurrent programming.
 The benefits of propagators for concurrent programming have been recently discussed after [talks by Edward Kmett](https://www.youtube.com/watch?v=DyPzPeOPgUE).
 Further work here would create the ultimate framework for concurrent programming.
+This work has connections with FRP and CRDTs.

 https://github.com/ekmett/propagators